 The image below is one of Dawn’s farewell shots of Vesta, showing the asteroid’s north pole.

 Dawn was launched from Earth on September 27, 2007.
 It reached Vesta and began orbiting it on July 15, 2011.
-Over the past year, NASA said:
+At the end of its mission, NASA said:

 Dawn has comprehensively mapped this previously uncharted world, revealing an exotic and diverse planetary building block.
 The findings are helping scientists unlock some of the secrets of how the solar system, including our own Earth, was formed.